mehdimerbah/optimal-puck/README.md

 ## Acknowledgments

-The repository includes code and ideas inspired by research papers on RL (e.g., DDPG, TD3, Dreamer) as well as contributions from Mehdi Merbah, Thomas Vogel, and Michael Maier.
+The repository includes code and ideas inspired by the original research papers (DDPG, TD3 and Dreamer) as well as contributions from Mehdi Merbah, Thomas Vogel, and Michael Maier.